Yemen: Death & Mass Starvation – Forgotten Women

 Donate Now

-5. The rate of disability is increasing, women and children have lost limbs due to the war and land mines
+5. Increasing rates of disabilities, women and children have lost limbs due to the war and land mines

 6. More children are born with disabilities due to malnutrition and chemicals